Menu

 Navigation

-Home + Setup 1–5 + Working Console Direct jumps to every screen in the flow.
-Useful for going back to fix something — change the Builder, add another reviewer, edit the project goal — without rewinding through the rest of the setup.
+Home + Setup 1–4 + Working Console + Settings Direct jumps to every screen in the flow.
+Useful for going back to fix something — change the Builder, add another reviewer, edit the project goal, or manage preferences and license details — without rewinding through the rest of the setup.
 The active screen is highlighted so you always know where you are.

 Tools